 Defending You From Probation Violation And Revocation

 Probation is fragile.
 You have many rules to strictly obey.
 Probation officers care about you, but they must report violations to your judge.
-If you are facing revocation of your probation in Colorado, you are fighting to protect your freedom and your future.
-Don't give up or be hopeless.
-You need effective, intelligent and respected legal defense.
+If you are facing revocation of your probation in Colorado because of a potential probation violation, you are fighting to protect your freedom and your future.
+Don’t give up or be hopeless.
+You need effective, intelligent, and respected legal defense.